 Make sure exhibits are properly marked and signed.
 You’ll need to sign some of the forms in front of a lawyer, notary public, or a commissioner for taking affidavits.
 When you sign a document in front of them, it means you’re swearing that the information in the document is true.

-The law says you can only file your application with the probate registry 21 days after you’ve given notice to everyone required (using form P1).
+The law says you can only file your application with the probate registry 21 days after you’ve given notice (using form P1) and any applicable materials (such as a copy of the will) to everyone required.

 Many applicants run into trouble when completing the submission for estate grant (form P2).
 It’s a long form.
 To avoid making common errors, read our information below on form P2.